Korrd/cod2server/README.md

 ## Credits

-This version is based off the one at [linuxgsm](https://linuxgsm.com/lgsm/cod2server).
+This version is based on the one at [linuxgsm](https://linuxgsm.com/lgsm/cod2server).
 Thank you for your hard work!
 Feel free to drop by their site and give them a thumbs up :)